ccxvee/react-use-mounted/README.md

 ## Note
 Probably you should not use this package.

 I use this hook for requests to avoid error *"Can't perform a React state update on an unmounted component"*.
 But actually it is not a good solution.
 I find more predicteble to use [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) or [CancelToken](https://github.com/axios/axios#cancellation) interfaces which allow to cancel requests directly.
-Also if you need this package for timers or subscriptions use clean-up function of [useEffect](https://reactjs.org/docs/hooks-reference.html#useeffect) instead.
-You can find this package useful for other cases.
-But first try to find alternatives.
+If you need to control timers or subscriptions use clean-up function of [useEffect](https://reactjs.org/docs/hooks-reference.html#useeffect).
+Possibly you find this package useful for other cases.
+But first try to consider alternative approaches.

 ## Installation
 ```